 Hey!
-Craig Dawber here and welcome to this blog post… In today’s post, I want to share 17 powerful content marketing secrets that drive traffic.
+John Chadwick here and welcome to this blog post… In today’s post, I want to share 17 powerful content marketing secrets that drive traffic.

 First, there is no one magic trick that will skyrocket your blog’s growth overnight.
 But rather, there are a lot of little things you can do, that when combined, will lead to steady continuous growth – the kind of growth that seems to take on a life of its own.